SinghShubhamkumarkrishnadev/Immutable-Passport-Integration-Guide/README.md

 const passportProvider = passportInstance.connectEvm();
 ```

+-> Now,Make a new folder ***components*** into root directory of your project.

 ## 4. Logging in a User with Passport

+Here , Make a file LoginButton.js into your components folder and paste the below code into it.

 This step is critical for enhancing user security.
 You'll be provided with detailed code snippets to securely log in a user using Immutable Passport.
 The code example demonstrates how to establish a secure connection and authenticate a user.